 Portara by night - credits: Christos Siatos/Shutterstock.com

-Combine culture with pleasure and explore the island of Naxos in a Naxos Castle and Portara walking tour; who said archaeological sites are only for the daytime?
+Combine culture with pleasure and explore the island of Naxos in a Naxos Castle and Portara walking tour; who said the most fun things to do in Naxos are only for the daytime?

 15. Enjoy Naxos nightlife